deseretdigital-ui/react-breakpoints-mixin/README.md

 var BreakpointsMixin = require('react-breakpoints-mixin').BreakpointsMixin;
 ```

-The export has a `BreakpointsMixin` property which you can dereference into a
+The export has a `BreakpointsMixin` property which you can assign to a variable.
-variable.

 ### Global Variable